Rubix64/myappgitpractice/readme.md

 # My app
 created it just for fun...
 nope just for practice :p
+to practice git pull